Leading Questions Regarding the Conceptualization and Reality of Violence in Society

 The book begins with the question "Why Violence?" and ends with the question "Why not peace?".
 Drawing upon criminology, sociology, anthropology, psychology, political science, economics, history, philosophy, and law, Why Violence? brings together state-of-the-art thinking and associated research/knowledge-base on violence.
 It provides a critical analysis of the interplay between popular questions of why there is a "disconnect" between the public's understanding of violence, including official responses to violence and scientific evidence.
 The most current theories and research evidence from interdisciplinary viewpoints are presented and critically considered with respect to their relative strengths and weaknesses and potential for finding solutions to the problem of violence.

-The Teacher's Manual (in 3 parts--manual, multi-choice questions and true-false questions) will be available electronically on a CD or via email.
-Please contact Beth Hall at bhall (at) cap-press (dot) com to request a copy, and please specify whether you need materials in pdf or Word format.
+The Teacher's Manual (in 3 parts—manual, multi-choice questions and true-false questions) is available electronically or via email.
+Please contact Beth Hall at email@example.com to request a copy, and please specify whether you need materials in pdf or Word format.
 PowerPoint slides are available to professors upon adoption of this book.
 Download sample slides from the full 760-slide presentation here.
-If you have adopted the book for a course, contact bhall (at) cap-press (dot) com to request the PowerPoint slides.
+If you have adopted the book for a course, contact firstname.lastname@example.org to request the PowerPoint slides.